Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 Now your deployment should have a valid HTTPS certificate.

-Issues and feedback
+Issues and Feedback

 Please open an issue on the repository to report any issue or give feedback.